NYC COVID Hospitalizations On The Rise As Doctors Grow More Concerned About 'Flurona' Trend

 “The virus can trickle down to the lung and cause pneumonia,” said Chen.
 “That is the problem that can cause death.
 So we have to prevent that.”

-The best prevention for both is vaccination, he said.READ MORE: Snow Alert Issued For New York City On Thursday Night
+The best prevention for both is vaccination, he said.READ MORE: New York City Public Schools Open, But All Catholic Elementary Schools In NYC Are Closed For The Day

 In a statement to CBS2, the New York City Department of Health said:

-Note: Editor’s note: This story was first published Jan.
-6.